victordomingos/optimize-images/README.md

 Note: If you are on a Mac with Python 3.6 and macOS X 10.11 El Capitan or earlier, you should use Pillow 5.0.0 instead.
-In case you have already migrated to a Python 3.7, you should be file with Pillow 5.1.0.
+In case you have already migrated to Python 3.7, you should be fine with Pillow 5.1.0.

 We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward instalation and upgrade process.
-While that doesn't happen, please feel free to take a look at the next section and maybe consider contributing to this project.
+While that doesn't happen, please feel free to take a look at the last section and maybe consider contributing to this project.